bloxithic/cheats/README.md

 # Website Cheats

-These cheats includes modified version of Blooket Cheats by 05Konz, and some code from TheCinnamonToastCrunch.
+These cheats includes modified version of Blooket Cheats by 05Konz.

 **Modified by:** bloxithic